Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 Testing Your Website Visibility

 After hiding your WordPress site, it’s important to confirm that it is indeed hidden.
-Testing your site visibility is not a complicated process, but it’s crucial to ensure that your efforts have been successful.
+Testing your site’s visibility is straightforward but essential to confirm your setup works.

 The first step is to log out of your WordPress account.
 This is because, as an administrator, you might still have access to the website while it’s hidden from the public.
 Your website needs to appear as it would to an ordinary visitor or user.